-In addition to the general school donation, parents of students at a state school are asked to pay photocopying charges for materials (such as articles, extracts from textbooks, or homework exercises) used in teaching, even though such materials should be provided free of charge.
+- 59. In addition to the general school donation, parents of students at a state school are asked to pay photocopying charges for materials (such as articles, extracts from textbooks, or homework exercises) used in teaching, even though such materials should be provided free of charge. - 60.
 The payment is not consideration.
 It is implicit in the right to free education that there should be no charge for the cost of materials used in the delivery of the curriculum.
 The provision of photocopied materials necessary for teaching is integral to the supply of education services.
-GST is not chargeable on the payment.

-However, if a student chooses to purchase a photocopy of an optional workbook or magazine produced by students that the student may retain, the payment made would be consideration for the supply of that item and GST would be chargeable on the payment.
+GST is not chargeable on the payment. - 61.
+However, if a student chooses to purchase a photocopied school magazine produced by students, the payment made would be consideration for the supply of that item and GST would be chargeable on the payment.